Digestive health

 The IgA deficiency caveat

-Approximately 2–3% of people with coeliac disease have selective IgA deficiency, which means their tTG-IgA will be falsely negative regardless of gluten intake.
+About 2–3% of people with coeliac disease have selective IgA deficiency.
+That means their tTG-IgA will be falsely negative whatever their gluten intake.
 NICE NG20 recommends checking total IgA alongside tTG-IgA.
 If total IgA is low, an IgG-based test (such as deamidated gliadin peptide IgG) should be used instead.

 The bloating connection